Is TRT available in the UK?

 In 30 seconds...

-Everything you need to know about TRT in the UK in one place.
+TRT in the UK is available through a few different pathways.
+Private clinics such as Optimale, the NHS, and some online pharmacies provide treatment options.
+However, some of these options are better than others.
+Here we look at everything you need to know about TRT in the UK in one place.
 TRT is the replacement of low testosterone levels with testosterone medication.
 Good clinics will also provide HCG to maintain fertility and natural production.
 Testosterone has many important roles in the body, from maintaining muscle mass to improving mental clarity.
 Some men have low levels genetically, whereas others develop deficiency from lifestyle factors or accidents.
 The best treatment type for most men is injectable testosterone with HCG.
 There are many symptoms that low testosterone is linked to, TRT is very effective at improving these as well as increasing muscle mass and assertiveness in most men.
 You will need two blood tests to start TRT and ensure you are appropriate for treatment.

 A Comprehensive Library of Essential TRT Information